line/armeria/site/src/sphinx/server-annotated-service.rst

 Decorating an annotated service
 -------------------------------

-Every :api:`Service` can be wrapped by another :api:`Service` in Armeria (Refer to :ref:`server-decorator` for more information).
+Every :api:`HttpService` can be wrapped by another :api:`HttpService` in Armeria (Refer to :ref:`server-decorator` for more information).
 Simply, you can write your own decorator by implementing :api:`DecoratingHttpServiceFunction` interface as follows.

 .. code-block:: java

     public class MyDecorator implements DecoratingHttpServiceFunction {
         @Override
-        public HttpResponse serve(Service<HttpRequest, HttpResponse> delegate,
-                                  ServiceRequestContext ctx, HttpRequest req) {
+        public HttpResponse serve(HttpService delegate, ServiceRequestContext ctx, HttpRequest req) {
             // ...
 Do something ...
             return delegate.serve(ctx, req);
         }